martclanor/vscode-mf6-syntax/README.md

 ## Settings

 - `mf6Syntax.maxFileSizeMB`: Maximum file size (in MB) that can be opened through the go-to-definition feature or go-to-parent command (default: `50MB`).

+- `mf6Syntax.mf6Version`: Specifies the MF6 version used for programmatic language features such as hover and symbol definitions.